2026 Cornerstone Guide

 The 2026 SoonerSafe Rebate Guide

-Everything an Oklahoma homeowner needs to know about the SoonerSafe storm shelter rebate: what it pays, who qualifies, how the random drawing works, how to apply, and how to make sure you actually receive your reimbursement.
+Everything an Oklahoma homeowner needs to know about the SoonerSafe storm shelter rebate: how it works, who qualifies, how the random drawing works, how to apply, and how to make sure you actually receive your reimbursement.

 The Short Answer